psugrg/dden/readme.md

 ## Quick reference guide ##

-TODO: Reference guide will be updated!

-### Image Build
-Run `./build.sh` to build the image.
-Use -r option to set a custom tag (release version) - default 'latest'.

 ### Installation
 Run `docker run --rm -v "$HOME/.local/bin:/home/user/.local/bin" -u "$(id -u):$(id -g)" psugrg/dden dden-install.sh` to install DDEN Environment in the $HOME/.local/bin folder.

 ### Create DDEN Environment
 Run `dden-create.sh <container_name>` in the project location, or use the optional -p argument to pass the path to the project location.
 This script will create container (DevEnv instance) dedicated to this (current or provided) location.
-This script will generate <container_name>-start.sh <container_name>-exec.sh <container_name>-stop.sh <container_name>-remove.sh scripts
+This script will generate <container_name>-start.sh <container_name>-exec.sh <container_name>-stop.sh <container_name>-remove.sh scripts.

 ### Start container
-Run `./<container_name>-start.sh` to start container before starting working on your project
+Run `./<container_name>-start.sh` to start container before starting working on your project.

 ### Call any command
 Use `./<container_name>.sh` script to call any command from the container.